jpellman/wiki.libjpel.so/Academic-Computing.rst

 * `Project Athena`_ (also `here <http://ist.mit.edu/athena>`__)

-* `Stanford University Network`_ whose efforts, alongside the `Computer Systems Research Group`_, were successfully transitioned into and continued with `Sun Microsystems`_
+* `Stanford University Network`_ whose efforts, alongside the `Computer Systems Research Group`_ (BSD folks), were successfully transitioned into and continued with `Sun Microsystems`_

+* sudo_ was made at SUNY Buffalo in the early to mid 80s.

 * `The Stanford Integrated Digital Library Project`_ effectively morphed into Google